awsdocs/aws-storagegateway-user-guide/doc_source/backup-netvault.md

 ## Backing Up Data to a Tape in the Quest NetVault Backup<a name="netvault-write-data-to-tape"></a>

 You create a backup job and write data to a virtual tape by using the same procedures you do with physical tapes\.
-For detailed information about how to back up data, see the [Quest NetVault Backup 12\.4 \- Administration Guide](https://support.quest.com/technical-documents/netvault-backup/12.4/administration-guide)\.
+For detailed information about how to back up data, see the [Quest NetVault Backup \- Administration Guide](https://support.quest.com/technical-documents/netvault-backup/12.4/administration-guide)\.

 ## Archiving a Tape by Using the Quest NetVault Backup<a name="netvault-archive-tape"></a>

-When you archive a tape, a tape gateway ejects the tape from the tape drive to the storage slot\.
+When you archive a tape, a Tape Gateway ejects the tape from the tape drive to the storage slot\.
 It then exports the tape from the slot to the archive by using your backup application—that is, the Quest NetVault Backup\.

 **To archive a tape in Quest NetVault Backup**